beenotung/cache-compute/README.md

 ## Main Functions

-- Memorize function arguments
+- Memorize variadic function by arguments (compare each argument)
+- Memorize unary function by options object (compare each key-value pairs)

-## Feature
+## Features

 - Built-in Typescript support
 - 100% tested with ts-mocha

+## Remark

+Error handling is intentionally not handled by the checker function.
+To handle errors properly, either do application-specific try-catch in the compute function or when calling the checker function.

 ## How it works